des-labs/cutouts/README.md

   --make_fits           Creates FITS files in the desired bands of the cutout
                         region.
   --make_pngs           Creates a PNG file of the cutout region.
+  --make_rgbs MAKE_RGBS
+                        Creates 3-color images using the bands you select (reddest to bluest), e.g.: --make_rgbs i,r,g
+                        --make_rgbs z,i,r --make_rgbs z,r,g
+  --return_list         Saves list of inputted objects and their matched tiles
+                        to user directory.
   --xsize XSIZE         Size in arcminutes of the cutout x-axis.
 Default: 1.0 --ysize YSIZE         Size in arcminutes of the cutout y-axis.
 Default: 1.0 --colors COLORS       Color bands for the fits cutout.
+Default: i --rgb_minimum RGB_MINIMUM
+                        The black point for the 3-color image.
+Default 1.0 --rgb_stretch RGB_STRETCH
+                        The linear stretch of the image.
+Default 50.0.
+  --rgb_asinh RGB_ASINH
-Default: i --db DB               Which database to use.
-Default: Y3A2 Options: DR1,
+                        The asinh softening parameter.
+Default 10.0 --db DB               Which database to use.
+Default: Y3A2, Options: DR1, Y3A2.
-                        Y3A2.
+  --jobid JOBID         Option to manually specify a jobid for this job.
 ```
 ### Example using a CSV:
 `mpirun -n 6 python bulkthumbs_9.py --csv <user/path/to/csv/file> --make_pngs --make_fits --xsize 3 --ysize 2 --colors r,Y --db Y3A2`